Afrozaktar/Interactive-Lab-Hub/Lab 1/README.md

 Someone who has never heard of it should walk away understanding what it is famous for.

-You will do this using the same type of  staging techniques we will use all semester: a storyboard, some acting, a phone standing in as a controllable light (the *Tinkerbelle* tool), a hidden human "wizard" driving it, a costume, and a recorded video.
+You will do this using the interaction staging techniques we will use all semester: a storyboard, some acting, a phone standing in as a controllable light (the *Tinkerbelle* tool), a hidden human "wizard" driving it, a costume, and a recorded video.